bourriquet/imperial_msc_computing/prolog/tutorials/tut1/README.md

 # tut1

-First Prolog tutorial (November 2015) as part of Logic and AI Programming (assessed in Integrated Programming Laboratory)
+First Prolog tutorial (November 2015) as part of _518 Logic and AI Programming_ (assessed in _550 Integrated Programming Laboratory_).

-All predicates tested using SICStus 4.3.2
+All predicates tested using SICStus 4.3.2.